danieltjw/aifutures/README.md

 A human in such a society may spent their time teaching an AI to do their job and then exploring new fields of interest and teaching AI system about them.
 This is beneficial as the skills an AI systems learns from humans also encodes the preferences of the humans training it.

-Eventually if we do get I-AGI, work may involve to exploring and expressing our preferences to I-AGI which can then learn to do them on their own.
+Eventually if we do get I-AGIs, work may involve exploring and expressing our preferences to I-AGI which can then learn to do them on their own.
 By expressing our preferences, I-AGI can better understand our wants and needs.

 ---

+The biggest risks of an increasing AI driven society is the the increase in suffering from the combination of these factors

+1. Fear of Scarcity
+2. Excessive power seeking
+3. Powerful future AI systems

+The Fear of Scarcity that plagued our past has conditioned us to be power-seeking and callous to the suffering of others.
+This amplified by powerful future AI systems can result in a highly toxic environment to human flourishing.

+We should be hopeful that this may not always be the case.
+AI systems

+---

-## Types of Societies
+## Types of Ideologies

 ### Focus on Individual Freedom